Dashboard Phase 3 Introduction

 And they definitely don't know there are multiple paths into it.
 Not just one.
 There are three distinct models—and understanding all three is what lets you choose the right one for your life right now, and know where you're headed as your career grows.

-By the end of this week:
+By the end of this phase:

 You'll understand all three paths well enough to know which one fits where you are right now, and which one you might want to grow into.